-1. In the Tools toolbar, select either the \checkmark Brush, \triangleright Pencil, \bigcirc Stroke or \checkmark Line tool.
+1. In the Tools toolbar, select either the \checkmark Brush, \backsim Pencil, \backsim Stroke or \checkmark Line tool.

-Drawing guides are only visible in the Camera or Drawing view when one of these tools is selected. --
+NOTE Drawing guides are only visible in the Camera or Drawing view when one of these tools is selected.

 - 2. Add the Guide view to your workspace by doing one of the following: - In the top-right corner of any view in your workspace, click on the + Add View button and select Guides. - In the top menu, select Windows > Guides.